 Prawle Point

-One of our all-time favourite fishing spots Prawle Point has a number of very accessible marks that you can reach via the South West Coastal Path.
+One of our all-time favourite fishing spots Prawle Point has several very accessible marks that you can reach via the South West Coastal Path.
 The scenery is absolutely stunning and the LRF opportunities are numerous, with a number of points, bays and outcrops that are well worth a fish.

 We’ve had sessions where we’ve bumped into schools of both mackerel and bass, with a couple of sessions being well into double figures and a couple of really chunky bass too.
 We’ve bumped into the occasional pollock too.
 If you head a little further east from Prawle you’ll bump into Lannacombe Bay which has some excellent beach fishing alongside some solid LRF marks, particularly up around Ballsaddle Rock.